eddieantonio/imgcat/docs/imgcat.1.md

 the full capabilities of you terminal!__ See **Troubleshooting** if you're having a problem with this.

-If the output stream is not a terminal (that is, output is redirected to a file, or piped into another program), then the image is **not** resized to the size of the terminal.
-It does, however, uses the color depth of terminal set in the `TERM` environment variable.
+If the output is not a terminal (that is, output is redirected to a file, or piped into another program), then the image is **not** resized and the color depth is set to 8 colors.
 Overriding both width and color depth still work.

 ## Options